Romania

 Comment on the level of risk:

-Romania: Current assessment preliminary - local inspection recommended Work can be done with caution if there are no explicit prohibitions Risk of extradition to the country is low, requests are rare.
+Romania: Current assessment is provisional - a local check is recommended.
+It is possible to work with caution if there are no explicit prohibitions.
+Risk of extradition to the country is low, requests are rare.

 Blask.com data - index and top brands

-Shows the aggregate level of engagement and interest in all brands in the country.
-This indicator serves as a barometer for the iGaming industry and combines various indicators to provide an overview of trends and changes in the market.
+Indicates the aggregate level of engagement and interest in all brands in a country.
+This indicator serves as a barometer for the iGaming industry and combines various indicators to give an overview of trends and changes in the market.

 Romania: top brands in the country